-The Conditional DHW Priority Override applies to DHW MODE 2 and 4.
-If the boiler supply temperature is maintained at or above the required temperature during DHW generation, this indicates that the boiler(s) has enough capacity for DHW and possibly heating as well.
+The Conditional DHW Priority Override applies to DHW MODE 2 and Boiler Minimum is not set to OFF.
+If the boiler supply temperature is maintained at or above the required temperature during DHW generation, this indicates that the boiler has enough capacity for DHW and possibly heating as well.
 As long as the boiler supply temperature is maintained near its target, DHW and heating occurs simultaneously.